-Five different approaches to identifying assets on your network, followed by a comparison between the different approaches to help you identify which best suits you.
+Here are five different approaches to identifying assets on your network, followed by a comparison between the different approaches to help you choose which method suits you best.

-For the purpose of this document, "assets" is defined as anything with an IPv4 address on your network.
+For the purpose of this document "assets" means anything with an IPv4 address on your network.

-Within the Vulnerability Management service the Qualys platform offers five different methods with which to manage assets.
+Within the Vulnerability Management application, Qualys offers five different methods with which to manage assets.

-Collecting data with for the Map is either referred to as performing a map or a discovery scan.
-The Map is very closely to the Vulnerability detection scan in terms of how it works, but at Qualys we try to reserve the word "scan" or "scanning" to Vulnerability detection, and "discovery" or "mapping" to the Map generation.
+Collecting data with the Map is either referred to as performing a "map" or a "discovery scan".
+The Map is very closely related to vulnerability detection scans in terms of how it works, but at Qualys we try to reserve the word "scan" (or "scanning") for vulnerability detection.

 From the Domain definition that it is given as a target (for example "qualys.com"), the Map will build a list of possible targets, such as by guessing host names (for example "www").
-If the Domain definition also included a netblock (such as in this case: "qualys.com:[220.127.116.11-18.104.22.168]"), the list of possible targets will be complemented with the provided IP addresses.
+If the Domain definition also included a netblock (such as "qualys.com:[184.108.40.206-220.127.116.11]"), then the list of possible targets will be complemented with the provided IP addresses.

-Once a list of viable targets has been established, the Map will run limited TCP port scans, a limited UDP port scans, and send an ICMP Echo Request (ping).
+Once a list of viable targets has been established, the Map will run a limited TCP port scan, a limited UDP port scan, and send an ICMP Echo Request (ping).
 For live targets, it will also attempt to determine the Operation System via TCP Fingerprint.

-The discovery activity can either be launched from an external Appliance hosted by Qualys for targets on internet facing resources, or using an Appliance (physical or virtual) to connect with targets that cannot be reached from the internet.
+For internet facing targets the discovery activity can either be launched from an external Appliance hosted by Qualys, or by using an Appliance (physical or virtual) to reach targets that cannot be reached from the internet.

-See "How does QualysGuard mapping work?" for a more complete discussion, or "Discovery Scans- How does the scanner determine which port(s) to use?" for a focussed view on the limited port scanning.
+See "How does QualysGuard mapping work?" for a more complete discussion, or "Discovery Scans- How does the scanner determine which port(s) to use?" for a focussed view of the limited port scanning.

 Scan without Authentication

-Alongside the Map, the non-authenticated scan is amongst the oldest features of Qualys Vulnerability Management service.
+Alongside the Map, the non-authenticated scan is among the oldest features of Qualys Vulnerability Management service.

-Using Qualys' vulnerability detection capabilities is commonly referred to as simply "scanning".
+Using Qualys' vulnerability detection capabilities is commonly simply referred to as "scanning".
 Over the years we have expanded our platform's capabilities with authenticated scans in Vulnerability Management, the PCI Compliance service, the Policy Compliance service, and Web Application Scanning service.
 Now "scanning" can take on many different meanings depending on context.
-However, for the purpose of this document, we are only calling upon the features in Vulnerability Management.
+However, for the purpose of this document, we are only considering the features of Vulnerability Management.

-A vulnerability scan will, in similar fashion to a Map Discovery, try to connect to a target over the network by probing different TCP and UDP ports, and establishing communication with the services available.
+A vulnerability scan will, in similar fashion to a Map Discovery, try to connect with a target over the network by probing different TCP and UDP ports, and establishing communications with the services available.